idk-v1/Pacman2/README.md

 #### Textures and sounds and animations will come later.

 ## Controls
 - Use WASD or the arrow keys to change directions.
+For shared mode WASD controls player 1 and the arrow keys control player 2.
 - Use numbers 1 - 9 to change the lighting scale (I can't tell the difference past 7).

 ## Changes from the original